-6.356.36 No Trustee should use, or permit the use of Board resources, including but not limited to staff members, Board events, Board facilities, Board funds, Board information and Board infrastructure or other resources (e.g., Board-owned materials, websites, and social media platforms) for activities other than the business of the DDSB.
-No Trustee may obtain personal financial gain from the use or sale of Board-developed intellectual property (e.g., inventions, creative writings and drawings), computer programs, technical innovations, or other items capable of being patented, or from the sale of Board provided mobile phones and all other technological equipment, since all such property remains exclusively that of the Board.
+6.35 No Trustee should use, or permit the use of Board resources, including but not limited to staff members, Board events, Board facilities, Board funds, Board information and Board infrastructure or other resources (e.g., Boardowned materials, websites, and social media platforms) for activities other than the business of the DDSB.
+No Trustee may obtain personal financial gain from the use or sale of Board-developed intellectual property (e.g., inventions, creative writings and drawings), computer programs, technical innovations, or other items capable of being patented, since all such property remains exclusively that of the Board.